St Michael and All Angels Church, Tongwynlais: Independent Parish

 After the formation of the Church in Wales in 1920, changes were carried out to the parish structures in the area.
 In 1921, St Michael's was partitioned from the Parish of Whitchurch, and was placed in a new Parish of Tongwynlais.
 The new parish was initially in the Deanery of Caerphilly, but has since been transferred to the Deanery of Llandaff.
 St Michael's saw its graveyard reduced in width in 1950 owing to a road-widening scheme.
 In 1954, St Michael's was joined in its parish by St James' Church in Taff's Well and St Mary's Church in Nantgarw, which had both been separated from the Parish of Eglwysilan, though St Mary's in Nantgarw closed in 1983.
 St Michael's gained listed status in 1977.

-St Michael's current priest-in-charge is Revd.
-Zoe King, who took over from Anthony Russell in 2015.
+St Michael's current priest-in-charge is Rev'd Sandra Birdsall, who is also Ministry Area Leader for the wider Garth Ministry Area which now includes the former parishes of Tongwynlais, Radyr and Pentyrch.